A vacation in Las Vegas, Nevada doesn’t have to break the bank if you do some planning ahead of time and use the following tips and tricks.

 - Most hotels in Las Vegas charge a resort fee.

-- The inclusions of resort fee vary by the hotel but many of them cover free internet in your room and access to the gym.
+- The inclusion of resort fees varies by the hotel but many of them cover free internet in your room and access to the gym.

 - You can compare prices and what the fees include here.